-At Northern Light, students in grades K-5 have Spanish, P.E., Music, and gardening class twice a week.
+At Northern Light, students in grades K-5 have Spanish, P.E., and Music class twice a week.
 Art is woven into the curriculum through hands-on projects and through our dedicated MakerSpace, and digital literacy is stressed through the integration of Chromebooks into the learning environment.

 The Northern Light School Spanish Language curriculum has been created to provide a coordinated approach to the development of communication skills in grades K-5.
 Reading and writing skills are introduced as students progress in oral language comprehension.
 Beginning with kindergarten, students learn to communicate in a practical, conversational manner.
 The ultimate goal is to give students the tools necessary to eventually create their own conversations with little or no teacher guidance.
 Classes are taught around 50% in Spanish.
 Instructional strategies and learning activities are culturally-based and include the following: reciting, asking and answering questions, repeating, listening, singing, drawing, dancing, observing, playing games, writing and role-playing.

 Kindergarten through Second Grade - Spanish for kindergarten through second grade fosters learning Spanish.
 Students acquire information, recognize distinctive viewpoints, and further their knowledge of other disciplines in the target language.
 In the same way, they address discrete elements of daily life including greetings, introductions, family, animals, weather, etc. This class is designed to expose students to Spanish in activities that allow children to get their feet wet in another language while maintaining an academic standard.